theNewDynamic/oregonsadventurecoast.com/content/blog/four-days-on-oregon-s-adventure-coast-by-ruby-tawes.md

 ![Caleb sits on a fallen log in a lush forest, looking up at tall evergreen trees surrounded by dense greenery and ferns along a wooded trail during a visit to Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston.](/img/forest-bathing-oregon-s-adventure-coast.jpg "Caleb sits on a fallen log in a lush forest, looking up at tall evergreen trees surrounded by dense greenery and ferns along a wooded trail during a visit to Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston.
 Photo by Ruby Tawes.")

 Our whole trip lasted 4 days, and it genuinely flew by in the best way possible.
 Plus, there were so many things we didn’t have time to fit in, like exploring the untamed sand dunes on foot or sandboard, whale watching, or kayaking in the estuary that runs through town!
-Luckily, with nonstop flights from Denver to North Bend, we won’t have to wait too long to come back and keep the adventure going!
+Luckily, with nonstop flights from <a href="https://www.oregonsadventurecoast.com/den/" target="_blank" rel="noopener">Denver to North Bend</a>, we won’t have to wait too long to come back and keep the adventure going!

 **<u>About the Author</u>**